madisona/django-google-maps/README.md

-Django-google-maps is a simple application that provides the basic hooks into google maps V3 api for use in django models from django version 1.8+.
+`django-google-maps` is a simple application that provides the basic hooks into google maps V3 api for use in Django models from Django version 1.8+.

+Starting with `django-google-maps` version (0.7.0), Django 1.11+ is required because Django changed their widget template rendering system.

 I'm using this to allow someone from the admin panels to type a freeform address, have the address geocoded on change and plotted